 Chinese New Year Taboos

-Traditionally many taboos are associated with the New Year Festival, but in recent years some of them have been discarded, especially among urban population in larger cities.
+Traditionally many taboos are associated with the New Year Festival, but in recent years some of them have been discarded, especially among the modern urban populations in larger cities and the younger generation.

 New Year Festival Season Taboos

 During the New Year Festival season (from the 1st to 15th of the Lunar New Year) the following taboos apply:

 - The cry of a child is believed to bring bad luck to the family, so parents do their best to keep children from crying by whatever means possible.

 - Breaking tools or other equipment during this period is associated with a loss of wealth for the coming year; therefore tradesmen and business people in general take great precautions to prevent it.

 - A visit to the hospital during this period is believed to bring illness to the person in question for the duration of coming year; therefore visits to the hospital are avoided, except in cases of extreme emergency.